UCI-GDIM31/w0-setup-check-in-ConnorHEc/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+Initial game design proposal with a plan and stage-by-stage outlook for the upcoming design
 2. Scope management
+Plan and control costs and outputs
 3. Iteration
+The game development process is constantly testing and updating versions of the game. in order to optimise parts that were not considered in the initial design
 4. Object-Oriented programming
+Programming around specific objects
 5. Model-View-Controller architecture
+A software architecture
 ## Complete!

 You've completed your first homework assignment!
 Commit this file and push it to GitHub.
 You should be able to see that it's been submitted properly on the Github Classroom page or on your assignment repository.